 I officially made the pivot from consulting to startups!
 I recently joined Dover as an Engagement Manager.

 Dover is building the first end-to-end recruiting orchestration platform.
-They’re a seed-stage startup, backed by Founders Fund, Y Combinator, and more.
+They’re a Series A startup, backed by Founders Fund, Y Combinator, and more.

 Dover had pitched at one of On Deck’s Talent Demo days, but I didn’t apply until I ran into the CEO and Chief of Staff again at another event.
 After months of a less-than-ideal candidate experience, working for a company making startup recruiting more seamless was actually an awesome fit.
 I emailed our CEO, Max, and the rest is history.